senotype_editor

 Assertions

-The bulk of the Definition section allows the definition of assertions.
+The Definition section allows the definition of assertions between a senotype and its characteristics.

 Each input in the Definition section corresponds to an assertion in the senotype definition.
 For example, the Taxon input corresponds to the senotype definition’s in_taxon assertion.